Esat21/get_next_line/README.md

 only `read`, `malloc`, and `free`.

 # Bonus part
-- For the bonus part, an array of _buff_s were used to manage multiple file descriptors, thus multiple files.
+- For the bonus part, an array of `buff`s were used to manage multiple file descriptors, thus multiple files.
 Each fd is used as an index in the array of strings of buff, which is a static array of *char.
+Since the maximum number of file descriptors that can be opened on a linux system is 1024, the size of the array was hardcoded.

 ## Resources